icrto/xML/README.md

 ## Contact Info

 <p align="justify">
-If you wish to know more about this project, do not hesitate to contact me at icrtto@gmail.com or to open an issue in the repo.
+If you wish to know more about this project or have any questions/suggestions, do not hesitate to contact me at [icrtto@gmail.com](mailto:icrtto@gmail.com) or to open an issue/pull request in the repo.
 </p>